Grade Card Information

 In addition to the above termly assessments, at the end of the year every child sits a Progress Test that gives a Standard Age Score (SAS) a score that takes in to account the child’s age and is comparable with a nationally representative sample of students.
 The new scores are included in the final report of the year.

-If you would like further information or to discuss any details of your child’s grade card, please do not hesitate to get in touch with Mrs L Martin, Director of Studies on leonora.martin@heywoodprep.com or your child’s form teacher.
+If you would like further information or to discuss any details of your child’s grade card, please do not hesitate to get in touch with Miss F Watson, Director of Studies on flora.watson@heywoodprep.com or your child’s form teacher.